 Lowering the cost of tuition will not reach all students, but giving students more money to pay for college could go further.
-There are several proposals to increase the number of Pell Grants, distribute them earlier than college to allow them to grow in value, and to cap interest rates on student loans so they are less expensive.
+There are several proposals to increase the number of Pell Grants, distribute grants earlier than college to allow them to grow in value, and cap interest rates on student loans so they are less expensive.

 Eliminating current student loan debt for everyone

-Crippling student loan debt is stalling the financial hopes and dreams of many young people of color and, increasingly, senior citizens.
+Crippling student loan debt is stalling the financial hopes and dreams of many young people of color and increasingly, senior citizens.
 Eliminating the entire $1.5 trillion of debt would be transformative for 45 million borrowers carrying this debt.